UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/README.md

 # Price Statistics Data Catalogue

 Welcome to the *Price Statistics Data Catalogue* project repository.
+This catalogue is a key deliverable for the [reproducibility project in price statistics](https://github.com/UN-Task-Team-for-Scanner-Data/reproducibility-project).
 Read about our purpose, how to contribute, and the structure of this repository below.

 # *Raison d'être*